 Be An Advocate: Leave a Review

-Similarly, every single one of your ratings on iTunes or other podcasting apps helps isolated women find us, and this podcast is absolutely free to everyone, so your help getting the word out about it, through reviews or tagging us or sharing on social media to let people know about this podcast is so helpful.
-Reviews are one of them because it bumps up the algorithm and people are able to find it when they are looking for things on podcasts.
+Similarly, every single one of your ratings on iTunes or other podcasting apps helps isolated women find us.
+And this podcast is absolutely free to everyone.
+So your help getting the word out about it, through reviews or tagging us or sharing on social media to let people know about this podcast is so helpful.

-I know that every victim who has been through this doesn’t want other victims to go through the pain and chaos that she went through, so your help to get the word out is meaningful to people.
+I know that every victim who has been through this doesn’t want other victims to go through the pain and chaos that she went through.
+We want to help each other.
+So your help to get the word out is meaningful to people.

 Until next week, stay safe out there.